PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 #### Calculus and Linear Algebra

 As a freshman, mastering calculus and linear algebra is as important as learning to code.
 This point has been reiterated countless times by predecessors, but I feel compelled to emphasize it again: mastering calculus and linear algebra is really important!
 You might complain that these subjects are forgotten after exams, but I believe that indicates a lack of deep understanding of their essence.
 If you find the content taught in class to be obscure, consider referring to MIT’s [Calculus Course](./数学基础/MITmaths.md) and [18.06: Linear Algebra](./数学基础/MITLA.md) course notes.
 For me, they greatly deepened my understanding of the essence of calculus and linear algebra.
-Also, I highly recommend the YouTube math celebrity [**3Blue1Brown**](https://www.youtube.com/c/3blue1brown), whose channel features videos explaining the core of mathematics with vivid animations, offering both depth and breadth of high quality.
+Also, I highly recommend the maths YouTuber [**3Blue1Brown**](https://www.youtube.com/c/3blue1brown), whose channel features videos explaining the core of mathematics with vivid animations, offering both depth and breadth of high quality.

 #### Introduction to Information Theory

 For computer science students, gaining some foundational knowledge in information theory early on is beneficial.
-However, most information theory courses are targeted towards upperclassmen or even graduate students, making them quite inaccessible to beginners.
-MIT’s [6.050J: Information theory and Entropy](./数学基础/information.md) is tailored for freshmen, with almost no prerequisites, covering coding, compression, communication, information entropy, and more, making it very interesting.
+However, most information theory courses are targeted towards senior or even graduate students, making them quite inaccessible to beginners.
+MIT’s [6.050J: Information theory and Entropy](./数学基础/information.md) is tailored for freshmen, with almost no prerequisites, covering coding, compression, communication, information entropy, and more, which is very interesting.

 ### Advanced Mathematics